tramyardg/autoexpress/README.md

 vehicle he or she can contact the seller to get more information of the vehicle.
 A car buyer can also calculate their monthly or bi-weekly payment.

+### Setup
+1. Clone this repo.
+2. Create the database.
+3. Configure `\autoexpress\admin\server\class\Dbh.php` file so it matches your web server database username and password.
+4. Create the tables by importing the sql file `\db\DLL.sql`.
+5. Create an admin account directly by way of `INSERT` statement.
+6. Now you can add car to the inventory in `admin/inventory.php`

 ### Features
 - Advanced search
 - Montly or bi-weekly payment calculator